How to Complete the FAFSA Step by Step

 Types of Government Student Aid

-Finally, the government calculates your Student Aid Index (SAI), which lets schools determine the amount of aid you can receive.
-It also helps schools determine the financial aid you can receive from that particular institution.
+The FAFSA submission summary will also include your Student Aid Index (SAI), which lets schools determine the amount of aid you can receive.
+It also helps each school determine the financial aid you can receive from that particular institution.
 The financial aid office at each school will send you a financial aid award letter, which may include types of government aid such as:

 • Direct Subsidized Loans